Eligibility & Enrollment for Aid

 - Receiving federal aid for the same academic year at another institution

 - Repeating a course for which you already received a passing grade more than once

-- Awards that cover the majority of direct costs (i.e., DGIA, Continuing Education, Private School Affiliation Scholarships, etc.) do not allow for stacking with other Liberty University aid sources such as the Liberty Champion Award or Liberty Book Dollars.
+- Awards that cover the majority of direct costs (i.e., Dependent Grant in Aid (DGIA), Continuing Education (CE), Private School Affiliation Scholarships, etc.) do not allow for stacking with other Liberty University aid sources such as the Liberty Champion Award or Liberty Book Dollars.